At the Immigrant's Table

 filling cheesecakes with batter

 In a large bowl using a standing mixer or a handheld mixer, beat the cream cheese until soft.
 Add the sweetener, lemon zest and juice.
-Beat to combine.
+Beat to combine the cheesecake batter.

 In another bowl, whip the whipping cream until you attain stiff peaks.
 Using a spatula, gently fold the whipping cream into the cream cheese mixture.